 - 10.1 Specific measures to monitor attendance are embedded and regularly checked to ensure the safeguarding of all pupils through specific and tailored interventions. - 10.2 The Link Academy Trust records and collects attendance data using our Data Management System.
-We recognise that there are particular groups who nationally, and within our local setting, are more vulnerable and susceptible to lower attendance patterns such as children who are defined as Pupil Premium, and pupils with Special

-Educational Needs or Disabilities.
+We recognise that there are particular groups who nationally, and within our local setting, are more vulnerable and susceptible to lower attendance patterns such as children who are eligible for the Pupil Premium Grant, and pupils with Special Educational Needs or Disabilities.
 We work with families to overcome any specific barriers that children may be facing regardless of these needs to ensure that pupils access all their education.